guidefari/here_hugo/apps/v2/src/content/note/reading.md

 - Mark up the book while reading it.
 Questions.
 Thoughts.
 And, more important, connections to other ideas.
 - At the end of each chapter, *without looking back*, [write some notes](https://fs.blog/2013/05/how-to-retain-more-of-what-you-read/) on the main points/arguments/take-aways.
 Then look back through the chapter and write down anything you missed.
-- When you pick it back up, reread all of your notes/highlights/marginalia/etc. Time is a good filter — what’s still important?
+- When you pick it back up, reread all of your notes/highlights/marginalia/etc. Time is a good filter.
+What’s still important?
 Note this on the inside of the cover with a reference to the page number.

 > *Any intelligent fool can make things bigger, more complex, and more violent.
-It takes a touch of genius—and a lot of courage—to move in the opposite direction.*
+It takes a touch of genius, and a lot of courage, to move in the opposite direction.*
 >

 E.F.
 Schumacher